-Our exposure to market risk is directly related to our role as investment adviser for the separate accounts we manage and the funds for which we act as sub-investment adviser.
-Most of our revenue for the three and nine months ended September 30, 2021 and 2020 was derived from advisory fees, which are typically based on the market value of assets under management.
+As a "smaller reporting company" as defined by Item 10 of Regulation S-K, we are not required to provide the information required under this item.
+Notwithstanding, our exposure to market risk is directly related to our role as investment adviser for the separate accounts we manage and the funds for which we act as sub-investment adviser.
+Most of our revenue for the three and nine months ended September 30, 2023 and 2022 was derived from advisory fees, which are typically based on the market value of assets under management.
 Accordingly, a decline in the prices of securities would cause our revenue and income to decline due to a decrease in the value of the assets we manage.
 In addition, such a decline could cause our clients to withdraw their funds in favor of investments offering higher returns or lower risk, which would cause our revenue and income to decline further.
 Due to the nature of our business, we believe that we do not face any material risk from inflation.
-Please see our discussion of market risks in "- Critical Accounting Policies and Estimates-Revenue Recognition" which is part of Item 2.
+Please see our discussion of market risks in "-Critical Accounting Policies and Estimates-Revenue Recognition" which is part of Item 2.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations."